If you find MPP coverage to be a bit confusing, you’re not alone.

 MPP Company has been around for a long time, but it has a relatively low profile for its history.
 After a thorough review (and some head-scratching), we found MPP warranty options to be pretty standard in the industry.
 Nothing really blew us away, and there aren’t any glaring problems either.

 The main limitation of an MPP warranty is that it is only available from dealers in certain states.
 Because of that, you can’t get an online quote.
 If you’re looking for a provider with more flexibility, you do have other options.
 To cut through the clutter, we reviewed a number of best extended car warranty providers in the industry.
-In the end, Endurance was our first pick for all-around value, and CARCHEX was named the best service provider.
+Get free quotes from our top picks below.

 In this article: